Building a soccer field is an expensive and time-consuming project. The prices vary depending on the type of grass and region.

 Cost for Natural Grass

-When it comes to natural grass fields, there are different options available that you can choose, and here’s a detailed breakdown of each type.
+When it comes to natural grass fields, there are different options available that you can choose from, and here’s a detailed breakdown of each type.

 - If you opt for the best type of natural grass field which comes with a sand rootzone, then it’ll cost you 5 to 8 US dollars per square foot.